 Radiology departments are faced with a multitude of challenges today like staff shortages, increasing amounts of data as well as the need for faster and precise diagnosis and innovative solutions.
 These demands need to be met effectively and efficiently.
 This is where digital solutions can play an increasingly vital part in transforming radiology.
 Using digital technologies to turn large amounts of data into insights will support more precise diagnosis, targeted treatment, and greater patient satisfaction.

 Innovation is central to assist in data acquisition.
 Intelligent solutions enable you to generate accurate data and faster image interpretation, thereby creating actionable insights.
-Trendsetting modality innovations empower you to achieve high quality imaging and data interpretation.
-Often technology isn’t used to its full potential because either the user or the technology is new, or it is a rare exam.
-The possibilities of digitalization help users efficiently achieve reproducible results - by unlocking the full potential of their medical imaging devices.
-It guides operators through imaging procedures, so that they can interact easily and naturally with both patient and technology.
-This has been made possible by myExam Companion that launches this new era of intelligent imaging that works with you to efficiently operate modalities.
-No matter the user, patient or throughput, it helps generate consistent, comprehensive results with reduced dose.
+The possibilities of digitalization help users efficiently achieve reproducible results – by guiding operators through imaging procedures, so that they can interact easily and naturally with both patient and technology.
+This has been made possible by myExam Companion that launches a new era of intelligent imaging that works with you to efficiently operate modalities.

-One of the most pressing concerns in radiology today is the exponential growth of data and the shortage of medical staff to handle this complex and ever-increasing amount of data.
+One of the most pressing concerns in radiology today is the exponential growth of data and the shortage of medical staff.
 Intelligent solutions support radiologists in making better informed clinical decisions and adding value along the patient journey.
-Through superior integration and interpretation of data and creation of actionable insights, AI-powered solutions pave the way for shaping clinical decisions in radiology and assist radiologists and clinicians in making the right decision for every patient.
+Through superior integration and interpretation of data and creation of actionable insights, AI-powered solutions assist radiologists and clinicians in making the right decision for every patient.
+Discover more

 At Siemens Healthineers, we focus on these three areas to support you with the challenges of today and tomorrow.
 So let’s explore our offerings across these three themes.